-Emily D. Johnson is a partner in Wachtell, Lipton, Rosen & Katz's Restructuring and Finance Department.
-She represents borrowers and issuers in all financing aspects of complex corporate transactions, including mergers, acquisitions, divestitures and spin-offs.
+Emily’s practice focuses on all financing aspects of complex corporate transactions, including mergers, acquisitions, divestitures and spin-offs.
+She partners with clients to design capital structures that weather the ups and downs in the business cycle while providing market-leading flexibility to business decision makers.
 Her experience includes both the investment grade and leveraged markets, as well as bank financings and capital markets transactions.
-Emily also advises buyers, sellers, investors and creditors in distressed acquisitions, divestitures and restructurings.
+She also advises buyers, sellers, investors, and creditors in distressed acquisitions, divestitures and restructurings.

 Significant transactions include, among others: